ahana-pediatrics/hipaa-policies/source/sections/22-key_definitions.md

 - _Off-Site_: For the purpose of storage of Backup media, off-site is defined as any location separate from the building in which the backup was created.
 It must be physically separate from the creating site.

 - _Organization_: For the purposes of this policy, the term "organization" shall mean Ahana.

-- _Partner_: Contractual bound 3rd party vendor with integration with the Ahana Platform.
-May offer Add-on services.

 - _Platform_: The overall technical environment of Ahana.